- Sleeve Bearings Basic Introduction

 - They are used to constrain, guide, or reduce friction in rotary or linear applications.

-(2) Composition of Bushings
+(2) Composition

 - Sleeve bearings consist of one part that is built up of many types of materials, layered, and combined into a load-carrying system to provide smooth operation and greater durability.